warthog37/tilted-gryphons.github.io/index.md

 We are currently in the process of moving all of our guild infos here but until then I am hosting the private server info here just to consolidate.

+**Welcome Vanguard!**

+If you run into any problems, missing items, whatever...
+Please contact Hatredcopter on discord:

+digitalnyx#6632

 ## Index
 * [Private Server](pserver.md)
 * [Private Server Addons](pserver-addons.md)

-### Support or Contact

-Notice something missing?
-Bad information?
-Question?
-Please contact Hartedcopter on Discord <3